Eco-House: Home Construction Goes Green

-The building’s orientation takes maximum advantage solar exposure.
+The orientation of the green building takes maximum advantage of solar exposure.
 Long-lasting cypress overhangs and plantation shutters block invasive summer sunlight but allow warming rays in during winter months.

 In an effort to curb waste, the house was designed on a two-foot grid.
 Framing lumber was harvested regionally.
 It was a select grade to insure that every piece of wood starts straight and stays straight.